0Art0/DualNumbers/README.md

 # DualNumbers
 An implementation of dual numbers and polynomials in the Julia language.
-This includes an interactive Pluto notebook.
+This includes an interactive Pluto notebook, which can be viewed at [this](https://binder.plutojl.org/v0.14.1/open?url=https%253A%252F%252Fgist.githubusercontent.com%252Ffonsp%252Fd88b3adc8c958dce780cf7c4df8fa437%252Fraw%252F73be9df9ec4f93b09538824da096020f76b7fdb5%252Fturtles.jl) link.

 ## What are Dual Numbers?